Replit vs GitHub Copilot: The complete comparison guide

 Replit

-Replit enables real-time collaboration directly in the editor.
+Replit enables collaborative coding directly in the editor.

 This seamless interaction benefits education, pair programming, and distributed development teams.